clracho/FPGA-Calculator/README.md

 # FPGA-Calculator - University Project

-Designed for Xilinx Basys 3 Board.
+Designed for Xilinx Basys 3 Board using Verilog.

 Implements addition, subtraction, and multiplication using hardware-level components.